Signalspielplatz/Chaospager-Infos/README.md

 ## Further updates until the congress

-In the meantime until congress, make sure to follow us on Mastodon, were we will post regular updates of our project: [https://mastodon.social/@signalspielplatz](https://mastodon.social/@signalspielplatz)
+In the meantime until congress, make sure to follow us on Mastodon, where we will post regular updates of our project: [https://mastodon.social/@signalspielplatz](https://mastodon.social/@signalspielplatz)